-While mathematical models suggested that natural recharge can only contributes to up to 5% of the heat extracted, numerical models confirmed that most of the heat is actually mined from the rock surrounding the borehole.
+While analytical models suggested that natural recharge can only contribute up to 5% of the heat extracted, numerical models confirmed that most of the heat is actually mined from the rock surrounding the borehole.
 Results from the 3D analysis show that if that heat transfers are not affected by the conditions at the boundaries, steady state flux can be reached after one year.
-This means that at a specific point, temperature will start starts declining at a constant rate from at a time t that depends on the distance from the line source.
+This means that at a specific point, temperature will start declining at a constant rate from at a time t that depends on the distance from the line source.
 In response to the expansion of the volume depleted in heat with time, 3D models also showed the expansion of the downward heat flux above the borehole, allowing greater recharge to the borehole.
-In 1D models, where the amount of heat available is constrained by the model area and no recharge is provided from lateral areas, this effect led to represented by an important drop in temperature above the borehole due to the lack of recharge from the surface (i.e. scenario with constant heat flux).
+In 1D models, where the amount of heat available is constrained by the model area and no recharge is provided from lateral areas, this effect led to an important drop in temperature above the borehole due to the lack of recharge from the surface (i.e. scenario with constant heat flux).
 This suggests that as the borehole depth increases, allowing more axial recharge, the areal impact of heat mining would decrease.

 Using a fluctuating surface heat flux, numerical results show that recharge from the surface can be increased by XXX%.
 This result is however highly dependent on the transient situation of the model, that results from the interaction between fluctuating heat flux on the surface and geothermal heat coming from below.

 The model described in this study represents a specific scenario that highly depends on the choice of the geometrical parameters and medium properties.
 We therefore perform a sensitivity analysis on the borehole depth, borehole length, available area, production time and rock conductivity to evaluate the contribution of different parameters on the extent of the temperature change in the system and support the use of dimensionless parameters in future analysis.
-Results presented in appendix XXX show that for a given production time the areal of impact of heat extraction mostly depends on the thermal conductivity of the rock and on the borehole length, which are inversely proportional to the temperature decline at the borehole.
-Although increasing the borehole depth favour axial recharge and restrain the drop in temperature at the borehole, it only has a few effects on the areal impact of heat extraction.
+Results presented in appendix XXX show that for a given production time the areal impact of heat extraction mostly depends on the thermal conductivity of the rock and on the borehole length, which are inversely proportional to the temperature decline at the borehole.
+Although increasing the borehole depth favours axial recharge and restrains the drop in temperature at the borehole, it only has a few effects on the areal impact of heat extraction.
 As increasing the borehole length generally represents important investment costs, improving the thermal conductivity of the medium around the heat exchanger is often seen as of primary interest to ensure long-term production and avoid engineering issue due to the accumulation of cold at the borehole (XXX).
 By confronting the need to ensure the BHE efficiency against that of ensuring the sustainability of the geological resource while constraining the area of impact, we come up against a conflict of interest… Here, we therefore perform simple heat balance analysis to evaluate the amount of annual recharge that would allow constraining the area of impact to 70-100 m² over 30 years.
 We then verify our model through different cyclical injection/production scenario using the 3D full-extent model.

 Heat balance analysis

-The analysis presented in Fig. XXX suggested that despite a steady-state temperature can be obtained at the borehole, often interpreted by previous studies as an indication of efficient system, this steady state situation can hardly be reached away from it.
+The analysis presented in Fig. XXX suggested that although a steady-state temperature can be obtained at the borehole, often interpreted by previous studies as an indication of efficient system, this steady state situation can hardly be reached away from it.
 The area of impact of heat extraction will expand over time if no heat recovery schemes are planned.